924th Fighter Group

-The 924th Fighter Group is a inactive group of the United States Air Force Reserve.
+The 924th Fighter Group formerly the 924th Fighter Wing is a inactive group of the United States Air Force Reserve.
 It was inactivated on 6 September 2025.
-It was last assigned to the Tenth Air Force and stationed at Davis-Monthan Air Force Base, Arizona as a Geographically Separated Unit (GSU) of the Air Force Reserve Command's 944th Fighter Wing at Luke Air Force Base, Arizona.
+It was last assigned to the Tenth Air Force and stationed at Davis-Monthan Air Force Base, Arizona as a geographically separated unit of the Air Force Reserve Command's 944th Fighter Wing at Luke Air Force Base, Arizona.
 The 924th last flew the A-10 Thunderbolt II aircraft.

-Until its inactivation in 1994, the group was known as the 924th Fighter Wing and was based at the former Bergstrom Air Force Base, Texas, the 924th was a subordinate command of Tenth Air Force and was inactivated as a wing on 27 September 1996 concurrent with Bergstrom's closure due to 1995 Base Realignment and Closure Commission action.
+Until its inactivation in 1994, the group was based at the former Bergstrom Air Force Base, Texas, the 924th was a subordinate command of Tenth Air Force and was inactivated as a wing on 27 September 1996 concurrent with Bergstrom's closure due to 1995 Base Realignment and Closure Commission action.

 History

 Need for reserve troop carrier groups

 After May 1959, the reserve flying force consisted of 45 troop carrier squadrons assigned to 15 troop carrier wings.
-(Note: were an additional four rescue squadrons not assigned to the wings.
+(Note: There were an additional four rescue squadrons not assigned to the wings.
 Cantwell, p.
 156.)The squadrons were not all located with their parent wings, but were spread over thirty-five Air Force, Navy and civilian airfields under what was called the Detached Squadron Concept.
 The concept offered several advantages.
 Communities were more likely to accept the smaller squadrons than the large wings and the location of separate squadrons in smaller population centers would facilitate recruiting and manning.
 However, under this concept, all support organizations were located with the wing headquarters.
 Although this was not a problem when the entire wing was called to active service, mobilizing a single flying squadron and elements to support it proved difficult.
 This weakness was demonstrated in the partial mobilization of reserve units during the Berlin Crisis of 1961.
 To resolve this, at the start of 1962, Continental Air Command, (ConAC) determined to reorganize its reserve wings by establishing groups with support elements for each of its troop carrier squadrons.
 This reorganization would facilitate mobilization of elements of wings in various combinations when needed.